 – assessment of security of energy supply;

-– modelling and reliability assessment of processes in net systems;
+– modeling and reliability assessment of processes in energy supply networks;

-– probabilistic modelling and analysis of unusual events;
+– probabilistic modeling and analysis of unusual events;

-– sensitivity and uncertainty analysis of modelling results;
+– analysis of sensitivity and uncertainty of modeling results;

 – fundamental research in thermal physics.

 In 2014, the researchers of the Laboratory together with other national and foreign subjects were implementing 30 projects: 3 budget subsidy funded research works; 2 projects funded by the national research program Energy for the Future; 1 long-term institutional scientific research and experimental development program; 22 international projects (8 projects of the EU 7th FP); 2 projects ordered by Lithuanian economic subjects.

 1. National research program Energy for the Future

 In 2014, the researchers of the Laboratory continued two projects of the national research program Energy for the Future financed by the Research Council of Lithuania.

 The aim of the project Reliability and risk study of Lithuanian energy systems